LehuaRyon/rpn_calculator/README.md

 6. Third, if the character is an operator, we are not pushing it to the results and instead use the operator to evaluate the first two numbers in the results
 7. The result is pushed back into the result so it can be used for next operations

+An example of the above solution:

+- User enters `1, 2, 3 +`
+- All numbers are then added to the result, `stack`, array: `result = [1, 2, 3]`
+- The addition operator is recognized, no more numbers are added to the result array and instead the addition operator is used in execution of the top two numbers: `3 + 2 = 5`
+- The solution equals `5` and is shown to the user
+- The solution is then added back to the result array: `result = [1, 6]`

 # Technical Choices & Architecture

 I chose to build the CLI tool with Javascript and Node.js due to it's simplicity, performance, documentation, and familiarity.
 I though about attempting to build it in React instead, but thought that would be overdoing it for what the requirements entailed.

-**`index.js`** Where the application begins and handles the logic of the calculator.
+`index.js`: Where the application begins and handles the logic of the calculator.
 This includes the RPN evaluation.

 # Getting the CLI Tool Up and Running